beeware/briefcase/docs/how-to/internal/x11passthrough.rst

 created for the spoofed display using the authentication afforded to the user for the current display.

-Steps to create new database:
+To create a new database, you need to:
  - Extract the cookie for the current display
  - Create a new database file
  - Add an entry for the spoofed display using the extracted cookie to the new